Computergestützte Physik + Theorie der Kondensierten Materie

 in the DFG research unit FOR 1346 Dynamical Mean-Field Approach with Predictive Power for Strongly Correlated Materials

-New: 10/2014 Doctoral student Daniel Rost elected as junior speaker of the Gutenberg-Akademie (reserved for top 5% doctoral students of the Gutenberg University Mainz)
+New: 10/2014 Doctoral student /Rost/">Daniel Rost elected as junior speaker of the Gutenberg-Akademie (reserved for top 5% doctoral students of the Gutenberg University Mainz)

 11/2014 New doctoral student: Petra Pudleiner